bndtools/bnd/maven-plugins/bnd-baseline-maven-plugin/README.md

         <failOnMissing>false</failOnMissing>
     </configuration>

 #### Include Distribution Management

+Repositories listed in the Distribution Management section of the POM can usually only be used to upload, not download artifacts.
-By default the `bnd-baseline-maven-plugin` will include repositories listed in the Distribution Management section of the POM when searching for the baseline.
-This is usually the right choice as the distribution repository does not normally change between releases.
+By default the `bnd-baseline-maven-plugin` will not include these repositories when searching for the baseline.
-This behaviour can be disabled as follows:
+Usage of these repositories can however be enabled as follows:

     <configuration>
-        <includeDistributionManagement>false</includeDistributionManagement>
+        <includeDistributionManagement>true</includeDistributionManagement>
     </configuration>

 #### Continue on Error